Tennis history – “Jeu de paume”, Lawn tennis

 As to the differences with today’s game: the court was enclosed.
 The net was a lot higher and it was played inside.
 Also, the players did not have rackets.
 But later, they used big gloves to have a better handling of the ball, and also to protect their hands.

-Sometime after this, the game was spread into England and possibly the other parts of Europe as well.
+Sometime after this, the game was spread into England and possibly other parts of Europe as well.
 Where the rules were different every single place you went as there was no fixed set of rules.

-Where the actual name “tennis” came from?
+Where did the actual name “tennis” come from?

 Evolution of tennis:

-Then 1571 king Charles the 9th granted the corporation of tennis professionals.
+Then 1571 King Charles the 9th granted the corporation of tennis professionals.
 This time was the height of real tennis or royal tennis, the origins of the game we all know and love today.

 After that, the popularity of real tennis slowly declined over the next couple of centuries while other racquet games such as squash increased in popularity.

-The appearance of Lawn Tennis:
+The appearance of Lawn Tennis history:

 Between 1859 and 1865, Harry Gem and his friend Augurio Perera, played a game on a croquet lawn in Birmingham combining the features of racquets and another ball game called Pelota.
 This was to be the game of lawn tennis.

-The invention of the lawn mower to cut the grass, and rubber for the tennis ball were also extremely important, and were catalysts in the invention of the sport.
+The invention of the lawn mower to cut the grass, and rubber for the tennis ball were also extremely important and were catalysts in the invention of the sport.

 In 1872 those two men along with two local doctors founded the first Tennis Club in Leamington Spa in England.

-Then in 1873, the real development came with a British Army officer major Walter Clopton Winfield, who invented a game which he called “sphairistike” Greek for “playing ball”.
+Then in 1873, the real development came with a British Army officer Major Walter Clopton Winfield, who invented a game which he called “sphairistike” Greek for “playing ball”.
 But later just to be called “sticky”.

-In 1874, Mary Ewing Outerbridge who played the game in a lawn tennis court in Bermuda, was fascinated by the game and decided to make a tennis court at the Staten Island Cricket and Baseball Club, New York.
+In 1874, Mary Ewing Outerbridge who played the game on a lawn tennis court in Bermuda, was fascinated by the game and decided to make a tennis court at the Staten Island Cricket and Baseball Club, New York.

 Major tournaments: